 2232 London Circle, Modesto, CA 95356

-I hold a Masters of Science in Interdisciplinary Studies, a Bachelor of Science in Psychology, and a Child Development Graduate Certificate enhancing my understanding and twenty-three years of practice in the field of early childhood education.
+I hold a Master of Science in Interdisciplinary Studies, a Bachelor of Science in Psychology, and a Child Development Graduate Certificate, enhancing my understanding and twenty-three years of practice in the field of early childhood education.

 Associate Professor, University of Colorado/Colorado School of Public Health, Tribal Early Childhood Research Center

 Areas of Expertise: Research, Evaluation